nvidia

 Imitation learning lets robots learn skills from observing human demonstrations.
 But gathering enough high-quality real-world datasets can be challenging, costly, and time-consuming.
 Synthetic data, generated from physically accurate simulations, addresses the challenge of limited real-world data acquisition by accelerating data collection and providing the diversity needed to generalize robot learning models.

-The NVIDIA Isaac GR00T blueprint for synthetic manipulation motion generation is the ideal place to start.
+The NVIDIA Isaac GR00T-Mimic blueprint for synthetic manipulation motion generation is the ideal place to start.
 This is a reference workflow for creating exponentially large amounts of synthetic motion trajectories for robot manipulation from a small number of human demonstrations, built on NVIDIA Omniverse™ and NVIDIA Cosmos™.

 First, developers use a spatial computing device such as the Apple Vision Pro to portal into their simulated robot digital twin and record motion demonstration teleoperating a simulated robot.
 These recordings are then used to generate a larger set of physically accurate synthetic motion trajectories.
 Finally, the blueprint further augments the dataset by generating an exponentially large, photorealistic, and diverse set of training data.